home-assistant/home-assistant.io/source/_integrations/nest.markdown

 ## Device Access: Developer Account Setup

-You will need to follow the instructions in [Device Access Registration](https://developers.google.com/nest/device-access/registration) which includes the following steps in the
+You will need to follow the instructions in [Device Access Registration](https://developers.google.com/nest/device-access/registration), which includes the following steps in the
 Quick Start Guide:

-  * Accept the Terms of Service
+- Accept the Terms of Service.
-  * Pay a fee (currently US$5)
+- Pay a fee (currently US$5).
-  * Register in the Device Access Console to get a `project_id`
+- Register in the Device Access Console to get a `project_id`.
-  * Authorize your Google Account and create OAuth credentials to get a `client_id` and `client_secret`
+- Authorize your Google Account and create OAuth credentials to get a `client_id` and `client_secret`.
-  * Enable pubsub events in the Device Access Console (creates a topic)
+- Enable pubsub events in the Device Access Console (creates a topic).
-  * Create a pull subscription to get a `subscription_id`
+- Create a pull subscription to get a `subscription_id`.

-Additionally, Home Assistant must be configured with a URL (e.g. external exposed [`http`](/integrations/http/), Nabu Casa, etc).
-When setting up the OAuth credentials, also make sure the Home AssistantURL is the list of *Authorized redirect URIs* so the redirect back to Home Assistant can get an OAuth authorization code.
+Additionally, Home Assistant must be configured with a URL (e.g., external exposed [`http`](/integrations/http/), Nabu Casa, etc).
+When setting up the OAuth credentials, make sure the Home Assistant URL is in the list of *Authorized redirect URIs*, so the redirect back to Home Assistant can get an OAuth authorization code.

 Follow all of the instructions in [Device Access: Quick Start Guide](https://developers.google.com/nest/device-access/get-started) carefully as it is easy to make a configuration mistake that is difficult to debug.
 It is recommended to exercise the entire guide, including the command to test out the API, to make sure that it is working before configuring Home Assistant.

 It may be easiest to create a [Pub/Sub subscription](https://console.cloud.google.com/cloudpubsub/subscription/list) from the Google Cloud console.
 Make sure to use the *topic name* from the device access console and a unique subscription name.
-Note the message retention is how long messages will queue while offline, so keep that short (e.g. under an hour) to avoid a potentially large backlog of updates.
+Note the message retention is how long messages will queue while offline, so keep that short (e.g., under an hour) to avoid a potentially large backlog of updates.

 ## Works With Nest: Developer Account Setup (Legacy)

 <div class='note warning'>
-New users are not currently able to set up a Works With Nest Developer account, and instead should use the Device Access program.
+New users cannot set up a "Works With Nest Developer" account and instead should use the Device Access program.
 The instructions below only apply if you already have an account.
 </div>

 1. Visit [Nest Developers](https://developers.nest.com/), and sign in.
 Create an account if you don't have one already.
 2. Fill in account details:
   * The "Company Information" can be anything.
 We recommend using your name.
 3. Submit changes
-4. Click "[Products](https://developers.nest.com/products)" at top of page.
+4. Click "[Products](https://developers.nest.com/products)" at the top of page.
 5. Click "[Create New Product](https://developers.nest.com/products/new)"
 6. Fill in details:
   * Product name must be unique.
 We recommend [email] - Home Assistant.
   * The description, users, URLs can all be anything you want.
   * Leave the "Redirect URI" Field blank
-7. For permissions check every box and if it's an option select the read/write option.
+7. For permissions, check every box and if it's an option, select the read/write option.
 Note: there are important permissions under the "Other Permissions" category.
 If you are only adding a thermostat, do not just select the permissions under "Thermostat".
-You still need to check the boxes under "Other Permissions" in order to give you access to features like away mode, ETA, structure read/write, and postal code.
+You still need to check the boxes under "Other Permissions" to give you access to features like away mode, ETA, structure read/write, and postal code.
   * The description requires a specific format to be accepted.
     * Use "[Home Assistant] [Edit] [For Home Automation]" as the description as it is not super important.
 8. Click "Create Product"